Mobile Data Capture with DHIS2 Android

 To learn more about how the DHIS2 Android app is used to make an impact on health programs around the world, visit the Android In Action page.

-While the information on this page covers general features of the DHIS2 Android app, you can find out more about specific features and improvements included in the current and recent versions at the links below:
+While the information on this page covers general features of the DHIS2 Android app, you can find out more about specific features and improvements included in the current and recent versions at the links below.
+We release a new version every six months, timed to accompany the release of the corresponding core DHIS2 software version.

 Data entry & user interface